April 24, 2023 | 7:00 pm to 8:00 pm EDT

 This professional learning event will be led by Facing History staff.
 When you register, you will receive instructions for how to attend the event.

-In this online event, Facing History facilitators will be speaking with Dr. Patricia Heberer Rice, senior historian at the US Holocaust Memorial Museum regarding the Nazi Euthanasia Program-the systematic murder of people with disabilities in Germany.
-Dr. Rice serves as a specialist on medical crimes and eugenics policies in Nazi Germany and will explore how the Nazis used eugenics and their pursuit of “Aryan genetic purity” to define certain groups as unworthy of life.
-We will also learn the stories of some of the victims, bringing a focus to the dignity of people who the Nazis sought to dehumanize.
+This webinar featured Dr. Patricia Heberer Rice, senior historian at the US Holocaust Memorial Museum, and explored how the Nazis used eugenics in their pursuit of “Aryan genetic purity”.
+Participants learned the stories of some of the victims, bringing a focus to the dignity of people who the Nazis sought to dehumanize.